Tom Carroll (English footballer): Ipswich Town

 On 16 August 2021, Carroll joined Ipswich Town on a one-year deal, becoming the club's 16th signing of the summer transfer window.
 He made just 17 appearances in all competitions before being released at the end of the season upon the end of his contract.

+Exeter City

+Carroll took a year out of football to concentrate on regaining his health and fitness, training primarily with Tottenham Hotspur throughout the 2022-23 season.
+Carroll went on trial at Exeter City during the pre-season of 2023.
+On the 20 July, it was confirmed that he had joined the League One club on a one-year deal.

+Milton Keynes Dons

+On 5 July 2024, Carroll joined League Two club Milton Keynes Dons on a free transfer, having declined to extend his contract with Exeter.
+He made his debut on 10 August 2024, in a 2–1 home defeat to Bradford City.

+On 3 February 2025, after limited opportunities, Carroll left the club following the mutual termination of his contract.

+Reading

+On 3 March 2025, Reading announced the signing of free-agent on a short-term contract until the end of the season.
+On 16 May 2025, after making 9 appearances for the club, Reading announced that Carroll would leave the club when his contract expired on 30 June 2025.

 International career

 In March 2011, Carroll was called up to represent the England Under-19 team for the first time in a friendly away to the Netherlands.
 In November 2011, Carroll was called up to the England under-21 squad, for qualifying matches against Iceland and Belgium.

 He was an unused substitute in the 5–0 victory over Iceland.
 He made his under-21 debut on 21 March 2013, replacing Jordan Henderson in the 74th minute of a 3–0 win against Romania.
 He scored his first goal for England Under-21s on 13 August 2013, in a 6–0 win against Scotland.